Looking to know about difference between Shopify and Shopify Plus? This is exactly the post you’d want to read.

 1. Exposure to international eCommerce

-Shopify Plus helps the user target a much larger audience by creating multilingual versions of the same store.
-You can perform store cloning and re-create 8+ web stores for targeting international audiences from the UK, AU, and many other countries.
+- Multilingual and geo-targetting – Shopify Plus helps the user target a much larger audience by creating multilingual versions of the same store.
+You can perform store cloning and re-create eight unique store versions for targeting international audiences from the UK, AU, and many other countries.
 Every version will have a local language and currency.

-You can easily connect with the Shopify API inventory management system for handling global operations.
-You can save the heavy development and additional theme charges for translating the front end of your store by simply choosing a Plus merchant plan.
+Plus, you can easily connect with the Shopify API inventory management system for handling global operations.
+It will help save heavy development and additional theme charges for translating the front end of your store by simply choosing a Plus merchant plan.

 2. Automated growth and streamlined UX

-You can tag and segment your customers based on their buying behavior to perform different marketing strategies to retain them.
+You can tag and segment your customers based on their buying behavior, this will help you tailor the marketing campaign and build better relationship with your customers..
 You can also automate the inventory management for updates on low-stock products.

 3. Easy to set up B2B, B2C, and D2C channels

-Shopify Plus allows you to set up a separate wholesale channel that matches your brand.
-You can use that to offer custom prices, discounts, and volume-based settings to your B2B customers.
+Shopify Plus allows you to set up a separate wholesale channels for each and customize it to fit your brand.
+You will be able to offer custom prices, discounts, and volume-based settings to your B2B customers.

 Shopify Plus can effectively handle peak orders on your online store (it can efficiently manage over 10,000 orders a minute).
 The Shopify enterprise-level plan offers standardized APIs for improving the integration and reporting process.

-Performance-wise, it has a fully hosted cloud solution with a guaranteed 99.98% uptime and unlimited bandwidth.
+Performance-wise, Shopify plus and Shopify are both good.
+But Shopify Plus do offer some extras.
+It has a fully hosted cloud solution with a guaranteed 99.98% uptime and unlimited bandwidth.
 This means you don’t have to worry about performance optimization.
 There is an integrated content delivery network to ensure good, fast user experience.

 You can offer a tailormade, faster checkout to your customers for focused user experience.
 Also, the credit card fee is 2.15% instead of 2.90%, allowing you to offer discounts or gift cards at checkout.